First Time on Swiss Trains? Avoid These Rookie Mistakes

 One of my clients’ most common mistakes is not buying the right travel pass.

-There are lots of options like the Swiss Travel Pass and the Half-Fare Card, each catering to different travel needs.
+There are many options, like the Swiss Travel Pass and the Half-Fare Card, each catering to different travel needs.
 Choosing the wrong pass can lead to overspending, so take some time to evaluate your travel plans ahead of time and dive deep into which train pass you need.

 Not Downloading the “SBB Mobile App